Paymenter/docs/content/docs/getting-started/installation.md

 LC_ALL=C.UTF-8 add-apt-repository -y ppa:ondrej/php

 # If you are on Ubuntu 22.04, you can skip this step
-curl -sS https://downloads.mariadb.com/MariaDB/mariadb_repo_setup | sudo bash
+curl -LsS https://downloads.mariadb.com/MariaDB/mariadb_repo_setup | sudo bash

 apt update